 $250.00 (one-time fee).
 No Discounts.

 $250.00 for initial evaluation, consultation, slit-lamp examination and dilated examination of the retina and vitreous cavity.
 This initial fee is due regardless of whether laser is performed or not and whether evaluating one or both eyes.
 This thorough visit takes about 30-45 min.
 The goal is to assess the health of the eye and retina, to visualize the floater(s), and determine the “treatability” and prognosis for treatment success.
 We block off enough time at this visit to go ahead and treat if you wish.
 It is your choice.

 $1,850.00 per eye for first two treatments (that is $1850.00 TOTAL for the first two treatments of an eye).
 For cash, check, or cashier’s check, the discounted fee is $1750.00.

 Most treatments require about the same duration and effort: about 30-60 minutes of actual treatment time.
 Each laser burst is individually aimed, assessed for safety, and applied.
 The procedure requires sustained, intense concentration and meticulous attention to laser focus and awareness in a small 3-dimensional space.
 It is not automated or software-controlled.

 SECOND TREATMENT OF SAME EYE

-No charge, included in initial treatment fee
+No charge, included in initial treatment fee as described above.

-THIRD AND SUBSEQUENT TREATMENT OF SAME EYE
+THIRD AND ANY SUBSEQUENT TREATMENT OF SAME EYE

 $400.00 per eye, per treatment session.
 For cash, check, or cashier’s check, the discounted fee is $380.00